Archive

 Hiromu Sudo

-The Old Marunouchi Building (hereafter referred to as Maru Building, completed in 1923) is an indispensable piece of architecture in Marunouchi both before and after the war.
-Just before its completion, this Maru Building was hit by the Kanto Earthquake, and again after its completion by the Great Kanto Earthquake.
-In the Showa era, facade was significantly changed from tile to mortar coating. facade was changed back to tile in 1935 (losing the stylistic elements), and then to GRC coating in 1982, but these drawings are for the original exterior walls.
-Although Maru Building has a three-layer structure, it gives a simple impression overall, but if you look closely, you will see that stylized designs are used in many places.
-In particular, we would like to introduce detailed drawings of the distinctive central entrance and the corner of the 8th floor.
+The former Marunouchi Building (hereafter referred to as "Marubiru," completed in 1923) is arguably an indispensable piece of architecture in Marunouchi, both before and after the war.
+The Marubiru Building was damaged by the Great Kanto Earthquake just before its completion, and then again by the Great Kanto Earthquake after its completion.
+In the Showa era, facade underwent a major change, switching from tile to mortar. facade reverted to tile in 1935 (eliminating the stylistic elements), and then to GRC in 1982, but these drawings are for the original exterior walls.
+Despite its three-story structure, the Marubiru Building gives an overall impression of simplicity, but a closer look reveals stylistic design details throughout.
+Among these, we would like to present detailed drawings of the distinctive central entrance and the corner of the eighth floor.

-The central entrance is characterized by a two-story atrium with three arches in succession.
-The title of the plan is "MARUNOUCHI BUILDING TOKYO, JAPAN DETAIL OF MAIN ENTRANCE" and it is composed of the plan, elevation, interior extension, and square footage.
-The plan shows that the pillars have a cavity in the center, and are made of brick.
-Furthermore, the top of the square footage says "BRICK ARCH," which shows that the three arches were made of stacked bricks.
+The central entrance features a two-story atrium with three consecutive arches.
+The drawing title is "MARUNOUCHI BUILDING TOKYO, JAPAN DETAIL OF MAIN ENTRANCE" and is composed of the plan, elevation, interior extension, and rectangular plan.
+The columns in the plan have a hollow in the center, indicating that they are made of brickwork.
+Furthermore, the words "BRICK ARCH" are written at the top of the plan, which means that the three consecutive arches were formed of stacked bricks.

-The corner of the 8th floor is rounded, and the detailed drawing "MARUNOUCHI BUILDING TOKYO, JAPAN DETAIL OF ROUND CORNER OF 8TH FLOOR" shows that the cornice along the rounded corner and the four Doric orders arranged on either side of the window emphasize the stylistic elements.
-Furthermore, the entire order is made of "cast stone," that is, imitation stone.
+The corner of the 8th floor is rounded, and the detailed drawing "MARUNOUCHI BUILDING TOKYO, JAPAN DETAIL OF ROUND CORNER OF 8TH FLOOR" shows that the corner is accentuated by stylistic elements such as a cornice decorated along the rounded surface of the corner, and four Doric-style orders placed on either side of the window.
+Furthermore, it can be seen that the entire order is made from "cast stone," or imitation stone.

-It is assumed that this is because the construction was contracted to the American company Fuller, but the drawings are written in English and the dimensions are in inch scale (3/4”=1ʼ-0”).
-Even the signature reads KS (Kotaro Sakurai) to the letter.
+It is assumed that this is because the construction was contracted to the American company Fuller, and the drawings are written in English, with dimensions in inch scale (3/4" = 1ʼ-0").
+Even the signature is a perfect KS (Kotaro Sakurai).

 Right: Detailed view of the 8th floor corner of the former Marunouchi Building